gsi-ee/go4/README.txt

 DABC installation

   With DABC (version >= 2.6.0) one gets web interface in go4.
   Installation instruction for DABC can be found on http://dabc.gsi.de web site.
   Go4 will automatically use DABC installation once DABCSYS shell variable is set.
-Typically one call from shell:
+  Typically one call from the shell:

      shell> . your_dabc_path/dabclogin